 ISO is the world's dominant developer and publisher of International Standards in terms of scope.
-It has over 24,000 standards published and more than 4,000 standards under development6.
+It has over 24,000 standards published (16.6 % for the sole 'Information technology, graphics and photography' technical sector) and more than 4,000 standards under development6.
 ISO is in charge of developing International Standards for all industry sectors.